 '''

-config = {'name': 'my-container', 'source': {'type': 'none'}}
+config = { 'name': 'my-container', 'source': { 'type': 'none' } }

 container = client.containers.create(config, wait=False)

 container

-<container

-<container at 0x7f95d8af72b0>
+<container.Container at 0x7f95d8af72b0>

 '''

 If you were to use an actual image source, you would be able to operate on the container, starting, stopping, snapshotting, and deleting the container.
+You can also modify container config (limits and etc).